 Other changes include an increase in the wingspan to include flaps and slats which will enable a 20% improvement in low speed aerodynamic efficiency and a redesigned intake and nozzle on the engines to reduce noise.
-Boom is also developing software-based controls that will Scholl said will “dynamically optimise flaps, slats, engine thrust and climb to reduce noise on the ground”.
+Boom is also developing software-based controls that Scholl said will “dynamically optimize flaps, slats, engine thrust and climb to reduce noise on the ground”.

 Boom plans to break ground on its factory later this year and fly Overture for the first time in 2026.
 Meanwhile the company is continuing to progress work on its one-third scale prototype XB-1 towards flight testing.

 Scholl said, “We did XB-1 to learn the lessons that we need to make Overture a success.
-Overture’s design has been able to evolve based by what we have learnt from XB-1.
+Overture’s design has been able to evolve based on what we have learnt from XB-1.
 Most of the team has shifted away from XB-1 to Overture but XB-1 is progressing well with brake tests today and the first taxi tests tomorrow.”

 Boom also announced a series of supplier and industry partnerships at Farnborough this year.
 A partnership with US aerospace and defense firm Northrop Grumman will see the two companies jointly develop a special mission variant of Overture for use by the US military and its allies.

 “This landmark strategic collaboration will bring the power of speed to the US and its allies around the planet.
 We see a multitude of possibilities, transporting troops, cargo, for just in time supply chains and rapid response,” said Scholl.

 The partnership sees Boom move away from a focus on commercial applications for Overture.